ElementsProject/lightning/doc/lightning-listconfigs.7.md

 - **experimental-offers** (boolean, optional): `experimental-offers` field from config or cmdline, or default
 - **experimental-shutdown-wrong-funding** (boolean, optional): `experimental-shutdown-wrong-funding` field from config or cmdline, or default
 - **experimental-websocket-port** (u16, optional): `experimental-websocket-port` field from config or cmdline, or default
+- **experimental-zeroconf** (boolean, optional): Is the zeroconf support enabled?
+- **zeroconf-allow-all** (boolean, optional): Whether we trust all potential peers to open a zeroconf channel with.
+- **zeroconf-allow** (array of pubkeys, optional): Nodes that are allowed to open a zeroconf channel:
+  -
 - **rgb** (hex, optional): `rgb` field from config or cmdline, or default (always 6 characters)
 - **alias** (string, optional): `alias` field from config or cmdline, or default
 - **pid-file** (string, optional): `pid-file` field from config or cmdline, or default